junichi11/netbeans-github-issues-plugin/README.md

 - Create a new issue
 - Edit an issue
 - Create queries
+- Edit an issue comment
+- Delete an issue comment
 - Search issues with issue number or keywords

 ## Usage